The University is accredited by the Higher Learning Commission.

 Students benefit from relatively small classes taught by award-winning faculty who have a diversity of specialties.
 Most hold doctoral degrees, and many edit journals, publish books and articles, conduct research, and speak at national and international meetings within their specializations.

-Special Note: The Multidisciplinary Studies Program is housed in the College of Arts and Sciences, and is offered in cooperation with the colleges of the University.
+Special Note: The Multidisciplinary Studies Program is housed in the Department of Multidisciplinary Studies in the College of Arts and Sciences, and is offered in cooperation with the colleges of the University.

 The Multidisciplinary Studies Program is designed to meet the needs of students with different backgrounds and career goals.
 Each student works closely with an academic advisor to develop a plan that best meets the student's current and future goals.
-Many of our majors pursue graduate or professional study in medicine, humanities, law, or business.
-Our graduates enter the job market in a variety of directions.
-A few options include careers in the following areas:
+Many MST majors pursue graduate or professional study in medicine, humanities, law, or business.
+MST graduates enter the job market in a variety of directions.

 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.